wp-plugins/robo-gallery/readme.txt

 In gallery settings you can enable custom caption settings where you can customize font size and see results in live preview

-= Do you have some limit for images size in gallery? =

-No, we don't have any limits for image size in our gallery.

 = How to define custom hover effect for some gallery thumbnail? =

 When you open gallery media manager you'll see there list of the gallery images.
 Click on some image and on the right side you'll see images options.
 Every gallery image have custom effect field where you can select different hover effect for every image of the gallery.